-The support of HTTP over TLS is optional in the network.
-If supported by the network, its use is determined by the UE based on the UE preconfiguration (e.g., based on explicit configuration or on the presence of preconfigured list of trusted root certificates in the UE for the validation of HTTP servers used for associated delivery procedures).
-The procedures to configure this information on the UE are outside the scope of the present specification.
-When the UE is configured to use TLS, the use of TLS ciphersuite without NULL encryption is mandatory.
+The support of HTTP over TLS (i.e., HTTPS) for associated delivery procedures is optional in the network.
+If supported by the network, its use for an associated delivery procedure (i.e., Reception Reporting or File Repair) is determined by the UE either based on the UE preconfiguration (e.g., based on explicit configuration or on the presence of preconfigured list of trusted root certificates in the UE for the validation of HTTP servers used for associated delivery procedures or based on the reception over an integrity protected channel of an indication to the UE to use HTTP or HTTPS (e.g., User Service Description and/or FLUTE File Delivery Table contains this indication and is delivered individually as, or part of, an integrity protected MBMS Download Service).
+If the integrity of this indication to use HTTP or HTTPS can be verified by the UE, then this indication shall take precedence over the UE preconfiguration.
+If the integrity of this indication cannot be verified by the UE, then the UE preconfiguration shall take precedence).
+The procedures topre configure this information on the UE are outside the scope of the present specification.